jucacrispim/mongomotor/docs/source/index.rst

-MongoMotor is a simple-to-use, declarative-style, document-object mapper that puts together the nice `MongoEngine <http://mongoengine.org/>`_ API and the clever `Motor <http://motor.readthedocs.org/en/stable/>`_ asynchronous approuch to create a awesome for solution for asynchronous access to MongoDB using python 3.4+.
+MongoMotor is a simple-to-use, declarative-style, document-object mapper that puts together the nice `MongoEngine <http://mongoengine.org/>`_ API and the clever `Motor <http://motor.readthedocs.org/en/stable/>`_ asynchronous approuch to create a awesome library for asynchronous access to MongoDB using python 3.4+.

 Installation